open-telemetry/oteps/text/metrics/0118-statsd-and-prometheus-exporters.md

 An Aggregator is an implementation of some logic to compute an Aggregation, which is an exact or approximate summarization of a series of metric events.
-Exporters translate Aggregation values to into an exposition format, so the choice of Aggregator decides which exposition formats are possible by the time data reaches an Exporter.
+Exporters translate Aggregation values into an exposition format, so the choice of Aggregator decides which exposition formats are possible by the time data reaches an Exporter.